1954 BOAC Lockheed Constellation crash: Accident

 The accident occurred when the aircraft struck a seawall on approach to Runway 06 at Kallang, damaging the undercarriage and causing a leak from the number three wing fuel tank.
 As the aircraft touched down a second time, on the runway, the undercarriage collapsed and the aircraft slid until the starboard wing broke off.
 The remainder of the aircraft rolled to the right, coming to rest upside down with the fuselage in two pieces, and one of the engines carried on for another 100 yds.
 The aircraft was already on fire when it came to rest.
 The weather was clear at 2:35 p.m. when the accident occurred.

 Five crew members escaped from the cockpit through a 14-by-10-inch clear vision panel, and two more through a gash in the fuselage in the crew compartment, the sole survivors of the accident.
 Holes were cut in the fuselage through which a stewardess and two passengers were removed, but the latter died before reaching a hospital, and the stewardess died later of her injuries.
 No attempt was made to use the emergency exits, and the main cabin door was jammed; at the inquiry a fire expert attached to the RAF stated that the door of the Constellation was the most difficult he had had to open in his 24-year firefighting career.

 All 31 passengers died, along with 2 crew members (the other crew fatality being a steward).
 It is the highest death toll of any aviation accident ever to take place in Singapore.
-Among the victims was Ami Chandra, a noted Fijian educator and president of the Fiji Industrial Workers Congress, Professor Francis Cecil Chalkin, Dean of the Science Faculty at the University of Canterbury, and Professor Robert Orr McGechan, Dean of the Law Faculty at Victoria University of Wellington.
+Among the victims was Ami Chandra, a noted Fijian educator and president of the Fiji Industrial Workers Congress, Professor Francis Cecil Chalkin, Dean of the Science Faculty at the University of Canterbury, Professor Robert Orr McGechan, Dean of the Law Faculty at Victoria University of Wellington and architect Thomas Herbert Bates from New Plymouth.